kyma-project/cli/docs/gen-docs/kyma_install.md

    5. Sets the admin password.
    6. Patches the Minikube IP.

 2. Runs Kyma installation until the **installed** status confirms the successful installation.
 You can override the standard installation settings using the `--override` flag.
 You can also install Kyma with one of the predefined [profiles](https://kyma-project.io/docs/master/root/kyma/#installation-overview-profiles) using the `--profile` flag.
+If the `--profile` flag is not specified, Kyma is installed with the default chart values.

 ```bash
 kyma install [flags]